-The forecasted quantities in Form 1 should be the same as, or lower than the July 2017 J-NRUF input submitted, prior to declaration of a Jeopardy Condition.
+The forecasted quantities in Form 1 should be the same as, or lower than the last R-NRUF input submitted, prior to declaration of a Jeopardy Condition.
 CO Code Holder forecasts may reflect an increase in demand in the period subsequent to the Relief Date.

 Form 2 will reflect the actual demand required by the CO Code Holder's current business plan and will be provided for information purposes only.